seanmcilroy29/sean/TS/RMSS.md

 ### Description

-The **_AV1CodecConfigurationBox_** contains decoder configuration information that SHALL be validfor every sample that references the sample entry.
+The **_AV1CodecConfigurationBox_** contains decoder configuration information that SHALL be valid for every sample that references the sample entry.

 ### Syntax
 ```